Bachmann (China) Siemens SC-44 & ALC-42 Charger

 The motor is a closed-sided can (and presumably five-pole / skew-wound).
 Each motorshaft is equipped with a small flywheel.
 Plastic driveshafts with dogbone / notched-cup U-joints spin the wormshafts.
 The brass worms mount inside of the tops of the swiveling truck towers.

 All four axles are geared.
 The gearing is a mixture of brass and white plastic.
 Overhand hooks on the tops of the truck towers hold the trucks loosely in the chassis.
-Consequently, you'd need to completely dissasemble the trucks to get them out.
+Consequently, you'd need to unclip the plastic lids from the trucks in order to get them out.
 As delivered, the gearing is lightly lubricated (or at least it was on my example).
+My ALC-42 did have a bit of whine to it when running in reverse, but popping the tops off the trucks and adding some lube took care of that issue.
 The axles run through brass bushings that seat inside of cutouts in the trucks (a feature that I don't think I've ever seen on a diesel model before).

 The speaker is rectangular and loosely seated inside of the plastic fuel tank (with the sound projecting downward through holes in said fuel tank).
 The fuel tank is screwed to the bottom of the chassis.
 The wheels are blackened and low-profile (no problems on Atlas Code-55 rails).
 There are no traction tires.
 No problems on sharp (9.75" radius) curves.
 Couplers are chassis-mounted E-Z Mates (Rapido-style replacement couplers are included in the box should you want to go that route).